REUTERS SUMMIT-Swiss must meet U.S. "diktat" over tax - Ackermann

 Banks under formal U.S. investigation include Credit Suisse , Julius Baer, British bank HSBC’s Swiss arm, privately held Pictet in Geneva and smaller players such as LLB’s Swiss arm and local government-backed Zuercher Kantonalbank and Basler Kantonalbank.

-“There is no reason ... for premature and possibly ill-considered concessions with only regional reach,” Ackermann said.
+“There is no reason ... for premature and possibly ill-considered concessions with only regional reach.
+Now is the time to carefully evaluate options and seek a solution within a broadly accepted framework,” Ackermann said.

-He urged Switzerland to step up debate with the Organisation for Economic Cooperation and Development (OECD) to push for an internationally binding standard on exchange of client data.

-“For a global standard to be palatable also for Switzerland, it must reconcile the justified desire to deal with tax evasion with our long-standing policy of protecting financial privacy,” he said
+“For a global standard to be palatable also for Switzerland, it must reconcile the justified desire to deal with tax evasion with our long-standing policy of protecting financial privacy.”
+(Additional reporting by Edward Taylor and Emma Thomasson; Editing by David Holmes and David Goodman)

-Alexander Classen, head of the international operations of Coutts, the private banking arm of Royal Bank of Scotland Group , agreed.
-“This kind of agreement would have to be applied to every jurisdiction and not Switzerland alone,” he told the summit.
-“I see no reason why Switzerland should budge until there is a level playing field in place.”

-Additional reporting by Edward Taylor and Emma Thomasson; Editing by David Holmes and David Goodman